Join A Secret Italy

-A Question I am often asked is "why is there so much graffiti in Italy?"
+I am often asked is "why is there so much graffiti in Italy?"

-The Answer: In centuries past, young Italians signed off on some of the greatest artworks the world has ever seen.
-Michelangelo was only in his early twenties when he created Pieta, one of his most beautiful statues.
-Now, they sign off with scribbles on walls😢 Why do they do it?
-Well, let me share some thoughts on that...
+In centuries past, young Italians signed off on some of the greatest art the world has ever seen.
+Michelangelo was in his early twenties when he created Pietà , one of his most beautiful statues.
+Now, they sign off with scribbles on walls😢

-Some say that even in Roman times there was graffiti so we should just accept it as a part of Italian culture.
-Others say it is pure vandalism and shouldn't be tolerated.
+Well, some say that even in Roman times, there was graffiti, so we should just accept it as a part of Italian culture.

 Personally, I hate it!

-In smaller towns, where locals, young and old, still have great pride in their towns it is far less common.
+In smaller towns, where locals, young and old, still have great pride in their towns, it is far less common.

-However, in cities like Milan, Rome and Naples it seems out of control - every street seems to be scarred by it.
-Even Venice fights a continual battle with local youth who seem to believe a scribble of paint will add immense value to the priceless treasures and beautiful palaces of the city.
+However, in cities like Milan, Rome, and Naples, it seems out of control; every street seems to be scarred by it.
+Even Venice fights a continual battle with local youth, who seem to believe a scribble of paint will add immense value to the priceless treasures and beautiful palaces of the city.

-Italy and Italians have one priceless asset... the glorious history bestowed upon them by their ancestors.
+Italy and Italians have one priceless asset: the glorious history bestowed upon them by their ancestors.

 To destroy that is tragically sad.

-Let's teach our children to celebrate the great gifts of the past, to preserve them for future generations and to love them.
+Let's teach our children to celebrate the great gifts of the past, to preserve them for future generations, and to love them.

 Most Italian graffiti is horrible, like that shown in the photos above.
-Sometimes though you do get to see beautiful exceptions... like the one at the end of the video and the ones in the photos below.
+Sometimes, though, you do get to see beautiful exceptions, like the one at the end of the video and the ones in the photos below.

-I wish all Italian graffiti looked like this, I could live with it then as this is truly art.
+I wish all Italian graffiti looked like this; I could live with it then, as this is truly art.

 Unfortunately, I hardly ever see anything even vaguely decent, just thousands and thousands of those horrible scribbles.

 I was enjoying dinner with a family in a small town in Liguria, a town that has started to get more tourists.
-After dinner, over a glass or two of limoncello, they told me how much they love American & Australian tourists.
+After dinner, over a glass or two of limoncello, they told me how much they love American and Australian tourists.

 "Why?"
 I asked. "